wp-plugins/evm-portfolio/readme.txt

 = Support & Customizations =

 If you have any questions regarding the plugin then feel free to contact us.
 You can also contact us if you need any sort of customizations in the plugin like color and styling changes, or functional changes.
-Click here and submit a ticket if you need any sort of customizations: http://www.expertvillagemedia.com/plugin-support/.
+Click here to contact us if you need any sort of customizations: http://www.expertvillagemedia.com/contact/.
 Customizations will be charged as per requirement.
 If you find any bugs in our plugin, let us know.
 We will be glad to see your valuable reviews here which will help us to improve this wordpress portfolio plugin for you.

-Plugin by:

-Expert Village Media Technologies
+Plugin by: Expert Village Media Technologies http://www.expertvillagemedia.com/

-The Wordpress Developer Company

-http://www.expertvillagemedia.com/

 == Installation ==